top of page

 Form the Devil would frighten G-d in

-TG: Mio Byron! you blasphemer!
-Dio mio! - the priests will run us into yet another inhospitable principality
+TG: Dio mio Byron! - ye blasphemer! - il ordini religiosi will run us into yet another inhospitable principality if you continue to mangle Alexandrines in such a manner!

 The atheists in the room scoff obnoxiously - Moretto, B’s faithful bulldog, barks maniacally